turingschool/career-development-curriculum-site/module_one/week_4_career_vision_part_i.md

 “A well-designed career is a career that is generative--it is constantly creative, productive, changing, evolving, and there is always the possibility of surprise.” -[Designing Your Life](https://bookshop.org/books/designing-your-life-how-to-build-a-well-lived-joyful-life/9781101875322).

 ### Design Thinking
+Design Thinking refers to

-Design Thinking Steps when used in product development (not necessarily in this order; this is a fluid process):
+Steps when used in product development (not necessarily in this order; this is a fluid process):
 Empathize – with your users
 Define – your users’ needs, their problem, and your insights Ideate – by challenging assumptions and creating ideas for innovative solutions